Cloud computing and data protection

 The cloud becomes very complicated in terms of data protection law once national borders are crossed, and almost every cloud is international.
 Do you know the exact location of the server where your customer and employee data is processed?
 Technical and organizational data protection becomes very important whenever personal data leaves the EU or the EEA.
 Data transfer to non-EU countries requires additional contractual protection if the data protection level in the target country is too low, as is often the case.
 Such precautions are important in order to prevent this digital expansion from becoming a fiasco.

-Your partner for Binding Corporate Rules, standard contractual clauses and Safe Harbor
+Your partner for Binding Corporate Rules and standard contractual clauses

-Even the “Safe Harbor” certification in the United States does not warrant blind trust.
-There are no comprehensive controls of self-certification for US companies, so you need to check for yourself whether data protection is ensured.
-Alternatively, standard contractual clauses from the EU Commission or Binding Corporate Rules can be used as a basis.
-If sub-contractors are involved, international contracts must also be concluded for contract data processing, and the corresponding control obligations must be observed.
+Standard Contractual Clauses from the EU Commission or Binding Corporate Rules can be used as a basis to transfer personal data within the cloud to third countries, especially the U.S. If sub-contractors are involved, international contracts must also be concluded for contract data processing, and the corresponding control obligations must be observed.

 Contracts provide security